psmay/psmay-gedasymbols/README.md

 ## Terms

+Files are licensed as marked; in particular, some files in the `tools` directory are under GNU GPL v2+, and some non-generated symbols and footprints may indicate their own licenses.

-Unless otherwise noted, all files in this repository are subject to the terms of the MIT License (the OSI version), which reads thus:
+If no license is indicated for a file in this repository, the contents of the file are subject to the terms of the MIT License (the OSI-approved version), which reads thus:

 > Copyright © 2013-2014 Peter S. May
 >